 Benign Prostatic Hyperplasia (BPH), also called benign enlargement of the prostate, is a common condition affecting men as they age.
 It is not cancer and does not increase your risk of prostate cancer.
 However, it can cause uncomfortable urinary symptoms that affect quality of life.

 The prostate is a small gland that surrounds the urethra (the tube that carries urine from the bladder).
 As men get older, the prostate often becomes larger.
-This can press on the urethra and make it more difficult to pass urine.
+This can press on the urethra and make it more difficult to pass urine and affect men’s bladder control.

 While BPH is common, it’s important to rule out other causes of urinary symptoms, such as: